openworm/worm-math-book/README.md

 ### Worm Math Problems and Solutions

 Every scenario in the book can contain different questions.
 Every question then comes with some math problems and solutions.
 Each question is going to be asked and discussed in the [Discussions page](https://github.com/openworm/worm-math-book/discussions).
 Selected questions become [issues](https://github.com/openworm/worm-math-book/issues), and when the related math problem(s) are solved a [pull request](https://github.com/openworm/worm-math-book/pulls) for an update to the book takes place.

+##### Contribution

+Every two contributors choose a math concept, read 2 * ~12 pages of related references and write a 2 * ~180 words abstract in a day.
+Then try to issue and solve at least one related problem.